cosmos/cosmos-sdk/docs/spec/lsm/adr.md

 ## Abstract

 Add a semi-fungible liquid staking primitive to the default Cosmos SDK staking module.
+While implemented as changes to existing modules, these additional features are hereinafter referred to as the liquid staking module (LSM).
 This upgrades proof of stake to enable safe designs with lower overall monetary issuance and integration with numerous liquid staking protocols like Stride, Persistence, Quicksilver, Lido etc.

 ## Context